Shah Jahan II: Reign

-Just like his younger brother, Shah Jahan II was chosen by the kingmaker Sayyid brothers and wielded no power in practicality.
+Just like his younger brother, Shah Jahan II was chosen by the kingmaker Sayyid brothers and wielded no power.
 His name was read in the khutbah for the first time on 13 June.
-His first appearance at the Diwan-i-Aam was on 11 June.
+His first appearance at the Diwan-i-Am was on 11 June.
 Without the presence of one of the Sayyid brothers, he was not allowed to meet any noble or to attend the jummah.

 Death

 Shah Jahan II suffered from tuberculosis just like his younger brother.
 He was physically and mentally unfit to perform the duties of a ruler.
 He died on 17 September 1719 at Bidyapur.
-He was buried beside Rafi ud-Darajat at the dargah of Qutbuddin Bakhtiar Kaki.
+He was buried beside Rafi ud-Darajat at the dargah of Qutbuddin Bakhtiar Kaki at Mehrauli in Delhi.

+Muhammad Hadi Kamwar Khan claimed that Shah Jahan II was poisoned by the Sayyid brothers, but historian William Irvine disputed this, saying that the Shah's diarrhoea was due to opium withdrawal, that Kamwar Khan had much to be upset about since his prospects were ruined by Shah Jahan's death, and that the Sayyids had nothing to gain from his death.

+Aftermath

+He was succeeded by Muhammad Shah.